 Stress as the most common cause of mast cell activation

-Systemic mastocytosis is a rare disease of the mast cells.
-Mast cells are cells of the hematopoietic system and play a decisive role in the defense against infections and allergic reactions.
-When mast cells are activated, they can release certain substances (e.g. histamine) and thus fight pathogens and also mediate severe allergic reactions, for example to bee or wasp stings and certain medications.
-The release of these messenger substances is precisely regulated to prevent excessive release and thus damage to the organism.
-In mastocytosis, this regulatory mechanism is disrupted due to an acquired genetic change (mutation in the c-Kit gene) and the mast cells release an excessive amount of messenger substances after a stimulus or even without a recognizable trigger.
+Systemic mastocytosis is a rare disorder of the mast cells.
+Mast cells are cells of the hematopoietic system and play a crucial role in defending against infections and in allergic reactions.
+When mast cells are activated, they can release certain substances (e.g., histamine), thereby fighting off pathogens and also triggering severe allergic reactions—such as those caused by bee or wasp stings—as well as reactions to certain medications.
+The release of these signaling molecules is precisely regulated to prevent excessive release and, consequently, damage to the body.
+In mastocytosis, this regulatory mechanism is disrupted due to an acquired genetic change (a mutation in the c-Kit gene), and the mast cells release excessive amounts of these signaling molecules following a stimulus or even without any apparent trigger.
 Stress appears to be the most common trigger of mast cell activation.